SylvOne/SylvOne/README.md

 # Hello!
-I'm SylvOne 👋
+I'm Sylvain 👋

 Welcome to my GitHub portfolio.
 Passionate about coding and emerging technologies, I share my projects, achievements, and experiences as a developer here.